SlimJallouli/STM32_FleetProvisioning/README.md

 ### 5.8.
 Set Config
 - Use a serial terminal to:
    * Set Wi-Fi SSID
-   * Wi-Fi Password
+   * Set Wi-Fi Password
    * Set AWS endpoint
    * Set MQTT Port
-   * Set the Thnig Group Name
+   * Set the ThingGroup Name

 >Not: You don't need to set the thing_name as the Fleet Provisioning firware running on STM32 will generate a unique thing_name per device.
 It uses the device Unique ID to generate the thing_name.